 Disclaimer: All code discussed in this article is the national code.
 Some states/cities/townships may have more specific code requirements which trump the national code.
 Always be aware of special requirements in your project area.

 Depending on the installation location of your railing, different height restrictions apply.
 Residential locations (where railing is generally installed closer to the ground) such as a home only require railings to be 36” high.
 In a commercial application such as an apartment building or hotel, code requirements state that a railing should be at least 42” high.
 These measurements are to be taken from the ground to the top of the railing.

 At first glance, it may seem like a case of a government organization creating arbitrary rules, but the intent of this code restriction is to keep all parties safe.
 Consider that the average height of an American is around 64”-72.”
 By creating a 42” high railing on a third-floor balcony, we can ensure over half of an individual’s body is protected by a railing, greatly decreasing the risk of accidental falls.

-Believe it or not, the space between pickets, sometimes referred to as balusters, in a railing system (or horizontal components) is restricted by the national building codes.
-In most cases, pickets or horizontal components (such as cables or pipe) must be spaced that a sphere 4” in diameter will not be able to pass through.
+Believe it or not, the space between pickets (sometimes referred to as balusters) in a railing system, is restricted by the national building codes.
+In most cases, pickets or horizontal components (such as cables or pipe) must be spaced so that a sphere 4” in diameter will not be able to pass through.
 Some in the industry refer to this as “passing the sphere test.”

 In terms of why this is the rule, we could explain it to you but sometimes a picture really is worth a thousand words: